Insurance Company Tricks In Personal Injury Claims

 If you have been injured in an accident, you will be contacted by a representative from the insurance company.
 Don’t talk to anyone from the other driver’s insurance company before you talk to an attorney.
 These people are specially trained in the use of tactics to get you to say things in a way that diminishes the value of your claim or get you to accept a settlement that is far below the amount you are entitled to receive under the law.

 If you get a call from the insurance company, tell them they should talk to your lawyer.
-At the Law Offices of Tyler & Peery, we have seen all of the insurance company tricks in personal injury claims that representatives use against injury victims.
+At The Law Offices of Tyler & Peery, we have seen all of the insurance company tricks that representatives use against injury victims in personal injury claims.
 We have experience handling all types of claims, including car accidents, product liability, nursing home negligence, premises liability and many others.

 Depending on the type of accident involved, the insurance company representative will sometimes go directly to the scene of the accident.
 They may even get there before the police do.
 They may start asking questions of the victims and witnesses to find out what they are likely to say to the police officer.
 The insurance company representative will sometimes talk to the police officer and try to “help” by sharing all of the information he or she has gathered up to that point.

 The problem is that the insurance company representative will downplay or completely omit key information that is critical to your case.
 The insurance company representative will also try to steer the police officer away from people who are likely to make a statement that supports your case.
 In addition, the insurance company representative will likely coach his or her client on what to say in the police statement.